Ricardo Ellcock

 After his cricket career finished, Ellcock became a commercial pilot, and was the first black captain with Virgin Atlantic.

 Early career

-He was educated at Combermere School Barbados, Malvern College England, British Aerospace Flying College Scotland and The University of Westminster London.[MSc Air Transport Planning and Management] After a couple of seasons of Second XI cricket, and immediately after taking 11 wickets in one such game against Warwickshire II, Ellcock made his full Worcestershire debut in a County Championship match against future employers Middlesex at Worcester at the end of 1982, still only 17 years old.
+Ellcock was educated at Combermere School in Barbados, Malvern College in England, British Aerospace Flying College Scotland and the University of Westminster in London (MSc Air Transport Planning and Management).
+After a couple of seasons of Second XI cricket, and immediately after taking 11 wickets in one such game against Warwickshire II, Ellcock made his full Worcestershire debut in a County Championship match against future employers Middlesex at Worcester at the end of 1982, still only 17 years old.
 He took three lower-order wickets and scored 0 in his only innings.
 His next match was against Scotland in the Benson & Hedges Cup at Mannofield Park, the first List A game to be played at the Aberdeen venue.
 Ellcock took one wicket and did not bat.